m1k1o/neko/webpage/docs/faq.md

 And then view the logs using `docker logs -f neko`.

-To see verbose information from the n.eko client, you need to visit the developer console in your browser.
+To see verbose information from the neko client, you need to visit the developer console in your browser.
 You can do this by pressing `F12` and then navigating to the `Console` tab.

 ### How to enable support for Chinese/Japanese/Korean input method? {#input-method}